Introduction

 Price Range | $1,200 – $4,000+ USD |

-Example: GPSMAP 1242xsv Touch can integrate radar, autopilot, and Panoptix™ LiveScope for live sonar with up to 500 ft range.
+Example: GPSMAP 1242xsv Touch integrates radar, autopilot, and Panoptix™ LiveScope for real-time sonar.

 2. Matching Garmin Fishfinders to Your Fishing Style